iovation/deviceprint-SDK-iOS/README.md

-Title: TransUnion FraudForce SDK for iOS
+Title: TransUnion TruValidate Device Risk SDK for iOS

-FraudForce SDK for iOS
+Device Risk SDK for iOS
 ===========================

+## What is TruValidate Device Risk?

+**FraudForce is now Device Risk.
+Our device-based products, such as Device Risk and Device-Based Authentication (formerly ClearKey), are critical components of our fraud and identity solutions; the new names make it easy to quickly understand our extensive capabilities.
+We have united these solutions under the TransUnion TruValidate brand.
+We have taken care not to update anything that might affect your implementations; as a result you'll still see legacy names in some places.**

+--

-TransUnion identifies devices through information collected by the FraudForce SDK run on an end-user’s mobile device.
+TransUnion identifies devices through information collected by the Device Risk SDK run on an end-user’s mobile device.
 The SDK inspects the device and generates a blackbox that contains all available device information.
 This blackbox must then be sent to your servers to be used in a transaction risk